abstract-theory/django-ip-shield/README.rst

 .. code-block:: python

-    eventName = "ip-shield demo" # a name for the event which is being monitored blockTime  = 2  # minutes that the IP will be blocked findTime   = 1  # minutes back in time for which events will be counted maxAllowed = 5  # number of events needed to trigger the view to be locked
+    eventName = "example name" # a name for the event which is being monitored blockTime  = 2  # minutes that an IP will be blocked findTime   = 1  # number of minutes used to calculate the rate maxAllowed = 5  # number of events per findTime that will trigger blocking

-As shown below, add the decorator above the specific view function you wish to protect.
+As shown below, add the decorator above the view function that you wish to protect.

 .. code-block:: python